arc-l/rvg/README.md

 RVG, as a multi-query method dedicated to path planning for rigid bodies in SE(2), outperforms sampling-based planners in such settings, producing shorter paths with significantly lower planning times.
 Below, we observe that RVG does better in efficiency and optimality for ten typical problem instances similar to the example on the right above.
 ![comparison_together](https://github.com/user-attachments/assets/7d2d459e-5ced-488b-a054-98cae8f0f26c)

 Given RVG’s time budget, sampling-based methods often produce longer paths, with cost ratios exceeding 1.0.
-This further corroborates RVG’s superior solution quality under the same compute.
+This further corroborates RVG’s superior solution quality under the same amount of compute.
     <div align="center">
     <p float="left">
     <img src=